vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/Notes.md

 7. A much more detailed treatment of Siva's angas may be found in Ηέΐέηβ Brun ner, "Les members de Siva," Asiatische Studien 40 (1986): 89-132.
 8. Mj-A kriya 3.3 offers an exception.
 Here the weapon mantra ASTRA should be  placed on the index finger (tarjani, literally the "threatening finger") because ASTRA  is the mantra that "threatens intruders."

 9. See Brunner-Lachaux, SP 1, Appendix 5, "Purification du corps grassier: les  cinq mandala des 616ments," for a r6sum6 of the features of each domain.
 10. A shorter alternative method of bodily purification described in both KKD  and KA involves visualizing the body as an upside-down tree and progressively de stroying it (KKD p.
 59).
 See Brunner-Lachaux's translation of Aghorasiva's ac count in SP 1, Appendix 4, "Purification du corps grossier, autre methode."
 11. On the thirty-eight kalas and the kalamantras, see N. R. Bhatt's summary in  RA 1 pp. 25-28 and the table, "Les noms des Kala dans les textes," opposite p.
-28. Hie mantras are derived from five Vedic mantras in Taittiriya Aranydui 10.43-47,  refracted and reformulated within a Saiva grammar of mantras.
+28. Hie mantras are derived from five Vedic mantras in Taittiriya Aranydui 10.43-47,  refracted and reformulated within a Śaiva grammar of mantras.
 12. See N. R. Bhatt, "Introduction," MPA 2 pp. xi-xvi; also Ηέΐέηε Brunner Lachaux, SP 3 p.
 242 and Plate 8, "Distribution des mots du vyomavyapin entre les  cinq kala selon !'Adhvanyasa."

 Notes to Chapter Two · 173

 13. The classic secondary account of vastumandala is Stella Kramrisch, The Hindu  Temple, vol. 1, pp. 19-97.
-Kramrisch utilizes Saiva siddhanta texts, particularly  IP, as well as texts belonging to many other schools, for her synthetic description.
+Kramrisch utilizes Śaiva siddhanta texts, particularly  IP, as well as texts belonging to many other schools, for her synthetic description.
 Some of the relevant chapters of IP are translated by Kramrisch in "ISanaSivagu

 rudevapaddhati Kriyapada Chs. xxvi, xxvn," Journal of the Indian Society of Ori ental Art 9 (1941): 151-93; and 'Temple, Door, Throne, Etc.," Journal of the In dian Society of Oriented Art 10 (1942): 210-52 (which translates IP kriya ch.
 5, 7,  12, and 13).